igordejanovic/parglare/docs/actions.md

 defined for rule `E` by specifying `@op` before the rule name.
 By default parglare will match the action by the rule name, but if different action name is provided in the grammar it will be used instead.
-We can also see that the action can be defined per production (as `@pass_inner` given for production `'(' E ')'`).
+We can also see that the action can be defined per production (as `@inner` given for production `'(' E ')'`).
 If the action is defined for production it will take precedence over rule level action.
 Thus, in this example for each production of rule `E` action `op` will be called except for the two last production where action is redefined.

 The `MyActions` class has `op` and `number` methods. `op` method is the action referenced by the `E` rule while `number` will be called for terminal rule